silvax/aws-management-and-governance-samples/AWSConfig/ConformancePackwithRemediations/README.md

 ![](images/arch-diagram1.png)

 ## Prerequisites
 1. Custom AWS Config Conformance Packs - Set up prerequisites for deploying and building with both AWS Config Conformance Packs as well as custom AWS Config Conformance Packs with remediations.
-Refer to AWS documentation or this excellent blog for pre-reqs - https://aws.amazon.com/blogs/mt/introducing-aws-config-conformance-packs/
+Refer to AWS documentation or this blog for pre-reqs - https://aws.amazon.com/blogs/mt/introducing-aws-config-conformance-packs/